rrjanbiah/JTVFire/README.md

       `sh -c "$(curl -sSL https://gitlab.com/-/snippets/3611198/raw)"`

-5. Restart your Firestick, and *Dhruv's JTVServer* should be up and running after a few seconds. **Edit/Note:** I've noticed [an issue](https://github.com/termux/termux-boot/issues/58#issuecomment-1763320383) now.
-If you face the same issue, unfortunately, you'll need to open Termux manually on every Firestick open and wait for a few seconds to get a notice at the bottom right hand corner suggesting to press menu button (≡) to launch the startup/server script.
+5. Restart your Firestick, and *Dhruv's JTVServer* should be up and running after a few seconds. **Edit/Note:** As noted in this [issue comment](https://github.com/termux/termux-boot/issues/58#issuecomment-1763320383), you'll need to open Termux manually a couple of times when starting Firestick.
+Wait for a few seconds until you see a notice at the bottom right-hand corner suggesting you press the menu button (≡) to launch the startup/server script.
+After a few attempts (I'm not sure exactly how many, but it's typically 1-5 times), this manual process won't be necessary anymore.
+You'll notice a similar message on the home screen, and you don't need to click anything.
+This indicates that the server is up and running.
+If you open the IPTV player, it should work.

 6. On your Android Phone's browser (such as *Chrome*), open *Dhruv's JTVServer software* at `http://<FireTVIP>:3500` (Make sure to replace the `<FireTVIP>` with the correct one) and login using your mobile number and OTP.
 (You may also open *Dhruv's JTVServer software* in Firestick's *Silk Web Browser* by using either `http://localhost:3500/` or `http://<FireTVIP>:3500/`.)